edwiny/progref/java/java_standard_library.md

 Instead of implementing the FileVisitor interface, you can extend the `SimpleFileVisitor` class.
 This class, which implements the FileVisitor interface, visits all files in a tree and throws an IOError when an error is encountered.
 You can extend this class and override only the methods that you require.

-Then call with either of these
+Then call with either of these:

 * `walkFileTree(Path, FileVisitor)`
 * `walkFileTree(Path, Set<FileVisitOption>, int, FileVisitor)`